Javier1019/playwright-ci-parallel/README.md

 4. Push and create a pull request
 5. The CI pipeline will automatically test your changes

-## 📄 License
+## License

-MIT License - feel free to use this setup in your own projects!
+MIT License - feel free to use this setup in your own projects.